Risk Assessment

 “Our AI vendor already did risk assessment.”

 They assessed their product, not your use case.
-A vendor assessment covers whether their AI is generally safe and effective.
+A vendor assessment covers whether their AI is generally safe.
 It doesn’t cover your specific data, your organizational context, or your acceptable risk tolerance.
+A chatbot vendor’s security certification says nothing about whether your team is about to feed it contract terms it should never see.

 “We don’t have time to document everything.”

-Focus documentation on higher-exposure applications.
+Scale documentation to risk.
 A meeting summary tool needs a sentence.
 A customer communication system needs a page.
-Scale documentation to risk.

 “This feels like we’re being overly cautious.”

-For low-risk applications, you’ll breeze through the framework in minutes and proceed confidently.
-The framework only feels burdensome when you’re trying to rush through high-risk applications without adequate thought.
+For low-risk applications, you’ll breeze through the framework in minutes.
+It only feels burdensome when you’re trying to rush through high-risk applications without adequate thought—and those are exactly the ones that need it.

 Your Monday Morning Action Item